 There is no hard and fast rule for the number of images required for the process but typically a batch of around 20 images is ideal, though any number over five will yield noticeable improvements.

-So, how does stacking actually work?
+How does stacking work?

-The key to it is that unwanted noise in a typical image tends to be random across different exposures whereas the desired signal is consistent.
+Unwanted noise in a typical image tends to be random across different exposures whereas the desired signal is consistent.

 When a set of images is stacked, the individual image values are averaged, which means that the random noise overall diminishes but the signal remains constant.